hansmosh/wp_hansmosh/_posts/2015-06-26-wp-github-sync.md

 ### Version control

 GitHub is essentially a git hosting service.
-With git we can easilly keep track of every revision ever made to a project and it's files.
+With git we can easilly keep track of every revision ever made to a project and its files.
 It doesn't take a genius to see why that would be beneficial for a blog.
 Expecially one in which the content should be updated often, as new technologies and strategies are developed.

 ### Free public repositories